What lower rates mean for markets | KRDO

 A decline in interest rates should, theoretically, mean good news for the stock market.
 Lower borrowing costs free up cash for companies to reinvest in themselves and return to shareholders.
 But it also has broader implications about the state of the economy and where it could be headed.

-The Dow is up 1.3% for the week, while the S&P 500 has gained 1.1%.
+The Dow rose 1.6% for the week, while the S&P 500 gained 1.4%.
 Both indexes notched new record highs this week.
-The Nasdaq Composite has jumped 1.2%.
+The Nasdaq Composite jumped 1.5%.

 The S&P 500 has gained 5.5% on average during the 12 months following a rate cut, according to LPL Financial data based on nine rate hiking cycles since the 1970s.
 But some investors say the market could see more volatility in the coming months as Wall Street contends with a number of uncertainties.